-Let’s face it – tax time can be a stressful time, especially for those subject to additional small business tax concerns or those looking to take self-employed tax deductions.
+Let’s face it — tax time can be stressful.
+This is especially true for those subject to additional small-business tax concerns or those looking to take self-employed tax deductions.
 In fact, self-employed individuals and small-business owners sometimes take an extra gasp of air when it comes time to file.

-But there is a silver lining . . .
-This type of taxpayer may be entitled to commonly overlooked self-employed tax deductions and tax deductible business expenses.
-Each tax benefit can potentially lead to substantial savings.
+But there is a silver lining . . . this type of taxpayer may be entitled to commonly overlooked self-employed tax deductions and tax deductible business expenses.
+Each tax benefit and business expense can potentially lead to substantial savings.

-We’re here to help.
-We’ve compiled a cheat sheet of the most common tax self-employed deductions you may not know you can claim.
+We’re here to help with a cheat sheet of the most common self-employed tax deductions you may not know you can claim.

 1 – Retirement savings

 Who said you had to be employed by a third party to take advantage of retirement savings plans?
-Retirement savings plans – like a Solo 401(k) or SEP IRA – have a sizable benefit to the self-employed crowd.
-While you can tuck money away in your piggy bank for retirement funds, you are also doing yourself a favor by reducing your overall taxable income.
+Retirement savings plans – like a Solo 401(k) or SEP IRA – have a sizable benefit for a self-employed person.
+When you tuck money away in your piggy bank for retirement funds, you are also doing yourself a favor by reducing your overall taxable income.

 Here are the tax benefits of each type of fund:

 - Solo 401(k): A Solo 401(k) has the same tax benefit as a traditional 401(k), which is this: Contributions are not taxed in the year they are contributed and the account balance grows on a tax-deferred basis.
 But, like a 401(k), you are taxed when you withdraw funds from the account.
 As an alternative, some 401(k) plan documents allow a designated Roth option, allowing you to save after-tax dollars.
 However, this must be designated by the sole proprietor in the plan.
 Contributions to a Roth IRA aren’t deductible.
 Additionally, distributions from the Roth account won’t be taxed when you withdraw your funds later down the line when your tax bracket will likely be higher.

 - Simplified Employee Pension (SEP) IRA: SEP-IRAs have tax-deferred growth potential until withdrawal and there are no mandatory contributions or annual tax filings.
 Be aware that contributions must be in accordance with the allocation formula adopted in the SEP plan document (likely Form 5305-SEP).